 You can monitor heat/scroll maps of how users interact with your page using services like Crazy Egg.

-You can survey your users for feedback using services like SurveyMonkey.
+You can survey your users for feedback using services like SurveyMonkeyor add custom forms on your site using the new 'ratings' field in Form Builder

 |Advertise on your own site||Add and regularly update content sliders on pages and within categories which promote your offers, service, new products, Black Friday deal, pre-orders for upcoming products, useful add-on services such as warranties etc.|